Yiov/vitepress-doc/docs/style.md

  * - `bg-elv`: The elevated bg color.
 This is used at parts where it "floats",
  *   such as "dialog".
  *
- * - `bg-soft`: The bg color to slightly ditinguish some components from
+ * - `bg-soft`: The bg color to slightly distinguish some components from
  *   the page.
 Used for things like "carbon ads" or "table".
  * -------------------------------------------------------------------------- */